Taxation of international executives

 In general, income tax is assessed by calendar year after filing an individual tax return.
 Married couples can file tax returns jointly or as separate individuals.

-Returns for the preceding calendar year must be filed with the local tax office by 31 May.
-An extension until 31 December will be granted without application where a professional tax adviser prepares the return.
+Returns for the preceding calendar year (year 2018) must be filed with the local tax office by 31 July.
+An extension until 28 February of the subsequent year will be granted without application where a professional tax adviser prepares the return.
 A further extension may be available by special request.
 However, the tax authorities may request, on an individual basis, that the return be filed before these dates.

 If the employer is a German company or a foreign enterprise with a permanent establishment or a representative in Germany, the employer is legally obliged to withhold taxes from an employee’s salary and to remit the taxes to the tax office monthly.

 A German entity is also obliged to withhold wage taxes from an employee’s salary that is paid abroad if the salary costs are economically borne by the German entity(“economic employer approach”).